 Getting married to have sex is wrong, because that would be shortlived.
 Often, parents want their children to get married so that they don't "wander away" (obviously, sexually).
 Marriage is a commitment, a promise, a beautiful and warm connection you establish with another person to live the rest of your life with.

-Having sex-dates or casual (sexual) fun with multiple people until you find your soulmate is a sign of lack of faith and focus in your desire, because in such a case, you will only keep kissing the wrong frogs in life, and not attract the Prince Charming.
-Why dilute your desire?
+Having sex-dates or casual (sexual) fun with multiple people, because you're Single and Missing Sex is a sign of lack of faith and focus in your desire, because in such a case, you will only keep doing that.
+Do it, because you're Happy doing it.

 Having sex outside of the marriage / relationship is wrong according to me, because by doing that you're neither respecting your marriage, nor creating a 'Quality Life'.
 Humans have come up with the concept of 'Open Relationship' these days, which is nothing but a self-granted license to have sex.
 An open relationship is not a relationship in the first place at all.
 Well, I'm not labelling it as right or wrong.
 I'm just referring to this as lack of commitment to your past decisions in life.
 It is lack of clarity in life that's painful.

 Polygamy is meaningless too and it lowers the quality of your life by you not being able to focus on anything substantially.

 There is a vast difference between being happy and having sex as part of love and having sex out of addiction / hollowness / sexlessness.

 Good sex - connected sex - is a special recipe with a lot of ingredients.

 Love is the most inherent part of Good Sex.
 You can, therefore, and obviously, have Good Sex only with someone you've established a Good Connection with, because it's not just the need of your body, but also the need of your inner self / your soul.
 Good Sex is essentially an act of creating, producing, building, and making love with the partner.
 It is your way to express your love to your partner.
 Good Sex is Love.